order now I can’t believe I’ve lived in Austin almost a year.

 To start, we’re holding ‘Feature Weekends’ that encourage participants to complete punch card tasks at local brands and stores.
 Afterward, we join the global movement on April 24th for the main event.
 Attendees will share what they learned about ethical fashion and participate in discussions led by community influencers.
 We will also have a photo booth where Austinites can turn their clothes inside out and challenge brands they love by asking

 To start, we’re holding ‘Feature Weekends’ that encourage participants to complete punch card tasks at local brands and stores.
 Afterward, we join the global movement on April 24th for the main event at Soma Vida.
 Attendees will share what they learned about ethical fashion and participate in discussions led by community influencers.
-We will also have a photo booth where Austinites can turn their clothes inside out and challenge brands they love by asking viagra online canadian pharmacy #WhoMadeMyClothesATX.
+We will also have a photo booth where Austinites can turn their clothes inside out and challenge brands they love by asking trusted tablets online pharmacy #WhoMadeMyClothesATX.

 If you’re in Austin, we hope you’ll join us in the city’s first movement.
 You can pick up your punch card at any of the participating stores, or download it below.
 If you’re elsewhere, I encourage you to read up about the Rana Plaza factory collapse, learn what Fashion Revolution Day stands for, and see if your city is hosting an event.